GamesCreed

 In addition to the absence of any tutorial for controls, there were no tutorials on how to survive.
 Absolutely nothing showed me what I needed to do first.
 It took about seven or eight deaths before I figured out what I was doing.
 As said above, thanks to the lack of tutorials, the survival aspect became doubly important.
 Eventually, I figured out that I had to start a fire to keep warm.
 But it didn’t help when resources were at opposite ends of a town, with dozens of zombies between them.
 I often had to fistfight a single zombie to escape into the wilderness and re-group.

 Besides zombies, other players are roaming about the map.
 They will not hesitate to relieve you of your weapons.
-Unless you are playing with someone you already partied up with, trust none other living exploring the map.
+Unless you are playing with someone you already partied up with, trust one other living exploring the map.

 The zombies of DayZ felt like they stepped out of a Romero film.
 While it was frustrating having to run from the enemies with limited sprinting, it added a welcome layer of challenge.
-Unlike some other games, this undead cannot “smell” living creatures from what I could see.
+Unlike some other games, this undead cannot “smell” living creatures, from what I could see.
 This meant one would have to sneak through the majority of infested locations.
 It was never good when they caught sight of me.

-Since zombies don’t get tired in DayZ, getting caught in the open almost guaranteed one’s death; fortunately, if one could manage to find a house, all they have to do is close the door.
+Since zombies don’t get tired in DayZ, getting caught in the open almost guarantees one’s death; fortunately, if one could manage to find a house, all they have to do is close the door.
 But they would stay there like a determined ex who won’t take no for an answer.

 When it comes to the visuals, DayZ left much to be desired.
 Nothing about them stood out as ‘spectacular.’
-But I’m happy to say there were not awful.
+But I’m happy to say they were not awful.
 The issue was that there didn’t seem to be any work applied to what the zombies or characters looked like.
 All of it was from a stock library of skins and items.
 There were often visual glitches, causing some trees to disappear completely.
 Other times, I could go into a town full of houses and see none of them.
 This did a lot to break what little immersion there could have been.

 The sounds in the game were alright.
 There were plenty of nature sounds that felt right during the day.
 Various chirps did a tiny bit to sell the idea that nature partially took back over the world.
 However, some wolf howls in DayZ would have been an exciting addition at night.

 Overall, I do feel DayZ was a bit of a mess.
 The hardest part about surviving the game wasn’t even the zombies.
-It’s the fact that no one tells you what you are supposed to do right out the gate.
+It’s the fact that no one tells you what you are supposed to do right out of the gate.
 If the tutorial consisted only of building a fire, that would help players new to this game.
 As someone who’s played previous Bohemia Interactive titles, I was saddened this didn’t have the same polish as other titles under their belt.

 DayZ is available now on Steam for Microsoft Windows, PlayStation 4, and Xbox One.